SEO for SaaS: Full Actionable 2022 Guide

-Improving your SERP ranking can be a daunting task, especially for a newer SaaS company.
-You have to contend with already established and large aggregator sites, your standard competitors, and all of that with a limited set of keywords (which is highly specific for the SaaS industry).
-Our SEO for SaaS guide is intended to help you overcome the challenges and set up a long-term SEO campaign that will get you to stake a claim at the top of the rankings and enable you to stay there.
+Improving your SERP ranking can be a daunting task, especially for a newer software-as-a-service (SaaS) company.
+You have to contend with already established, large aggregator sites and your standard competitors with a limited set of keywords (which is highly specific for the SaaS industry).
+Our search engine optimization (SEO) for SaaS guide is here to help you overcome the challenges and set up a long-term SaaS SEO campaign that will get you to stake a claim at the top of the software companies’ rankings and enable you to stay there.

-By SEO for SaaS, we are referring to all of the factors you need to consider in order to have your software as a service business rank high on Google for your chosen keywords (and any other search engines).
-This includes understanding your main challenges and the best tactics to employ.
-Most standard SEO tactics apply, but SaaS has some very specific considerations, too.
+By SaaS SEO, we refer to all of the factors you need to consider to have your software-as-a-service business rank high on Google for your chosen keywords (and any other search engines).
+That includes understanding your main challenges and the best tactics to employ.
+Most standard SEO tactics apply, but SaaS has some specific considerations.

 You should always have an overall strategy for improving your SEO.
-It can be broadly divided into 4 categories:
+It can be broadly divided into four categories:

 - the technical part of your website

 - the keywords you use

 Once we get into the practical steps you can take, it is easy to lose track of the goal in an attempt to make everything perfect.
 Nothing is ever perfect.
 If you want to improve your organic search engine rankings – prioritize improving the factors that will have the greatest effect.
 The categories are not separate but affect one another.

 It is simply easier when you can divide your focus by categorizing them.
 You can deal with the minutia later, if ever.
 The SaaS landscape is continually changing, so SaaS SEO needs to keep up.
 Don’t allow yourself to get bogged by things that have a minimal effect on your organic growth if you don’t have the resources.
 Instead, focus on developing reasonable SEO strategy that will get you closer to your goals.